 And speaking of those other three “mole women,” they turn up from time to time, too: Cyndee (Sara Chase), Kimmy’s naive best friend who continues her naivete in the real world (she reunites with her middle school crush only to find that he may be gay, even if she winds up outsmarting everyone in the end); Gretchen (Lauren Adams), who’s such a willing member of the cult that she still believes the Reverend was trying to save them, even after being rescued; and Donna (Sol Miranda), a middle-aged Latina woman who spent her 15 years in the bunker pretending to not understand English, and who later uses the Mole Women name to hawk her tasty new “mole sauce.”

 The comedy is filled with euphemisms uttered by Kimmy like, “Gosh darn mommy-fudger…what the ham sandwich are you doing here?!” which, combined with her living-in-the-past naivete (“Phones have maps?!?”) make up for a large part of the show’s appeal.
-But another large part—which got the producers into hot water over the course of their 4-year run—is the show’s stereotypes of, well, you name it…nobody is left off the list as Unbreakable Kimmy Schmidt hammers away as an equal-opportunity offender.
-But the comedy (and really, the show itself) is so utterly absurd that anyone getting their panties wadded over how “perceived” real-world grievances are treated here are ridiculous (although it makes for clickable headlines).
+But another large part—which got the producers into hot water over the course of their 4-year run—is the show’s stereotypes of, well, you name it!
+Nobody is left off the list as Unbreakable Kimmy Schmidt hammers away as an equal-opportunity offender.
+But the comedy (and really, the show itself) is so utterly absurd that anyone getting their panties wadded over these “perceived” real-world grievances are ridiculous (although it makes for clickable headlines).

-It’s modern-day, 2015-era Blazing Saddles-like funnies, but publications the likes of Huffington Post, Vulture, Vox and others saw fit to call out these absurd comedy bits (seriously, if you’re pissing off those outlets, you’re doing something right), tagging Unbreakable Kimmy Schmidt as having a “race” problem, along with other humanity-crushing claims.
+The sitcom’s jokes are modern-day, 2015-era Blazing Saddles-like funnies, but publications like Huffington Post, Vulture, Vox and others still called out these absurd bits (seriously, if you’re pissing off those outlets, you’re doing something right), tagging Unbreakable Kimmy Schmidt as having a “race” problem, along with other humanity-crushing claims.
 Ultimately, creator Tina Fey responded: “I feel like we put so much effort into writing and crafting everything, [the episodes] need to speak for themselves.
 There’s a real culture of demanding apologies, and I’m opting out of that.”

-So what’s the best way to watch this show to ensure you get the entire run, with no conveniently edited-out scenes or episodes?
+So what’s the best way to catch this show, to ensure you get the entire run, with no conveniently edited-out scenes or episodes?
 This great-looking Mill Creek Entertainment Blu-ray set, of course!
 But it’s not 2015 anymore…it’s 2020—so you better get it before it’s banned, deleted, or culturally canceled.

-There have always been awful people in the world, and there always will be.
-In fact, the world’s a pretty crappy place…and comedy will always poke fun at and exaggerate society’s ills and slights (and if you haven’t learned by now, what’s okay to joke about today will be demanded an apology for tomorrow).
-So, if you find joy in a little streaming sitcom like Unbreakable Kimmy Schmidt, then good!
-Enjoy it without guilt; once you’re in that zone, you’ve won 90 percent of the battle.
+The world’s a pretty crappy place…and comedy will always poke fun at society and exaggerate its warts (and if you haven’t learned by now, what’s okay to joke about today will be demanded an apology for tomorrow).
+But humor brings us together, and our differences make us laugh.
+If you find joy in a little sitcom like Unbreakable Kimmy Schmidt, good!
+Enjoy it without guilt—once you’re in that zone, you’ve won 90 percent of the battle.

-Let’s take a brief look at the 13 episodes of Unbreakable Kimmy Schmidt‘s first season, originally released by Netflix on March 6, 2015.
+Let’s take a look at the 13 episodes of Unbreakable Kimmy Schmidt‘s first season, originally streamed by Netflix on March 6, 2015.
 Beware of potential spoilers in these commentaries.